masnes/dotvim/README.md

 This is what I currently use as my vim configuration.
 It's built off of [bling's configuration](https://github.com/bling/dotvim), but with numerous changes.

-keep vimrc in this folder. .vimrc, on the other hand, is my personal vimrc file in my ~/ folder.

 Here's a general overview of what's different:
 * Added check for osx to vimrc.
 * Added support for osx terminal ^[[A - ^[[D. arrow character associations